UranyukeDev/EnchantedMods/README.md

 ## 🛠️ Support & Contributions

 These mods are **no longer actively developed** beyond the 1.1 port.
-If you encounter bugs or want to contribute enhancements, feel free to open an issue or pull request.
+If you encounter bugs or want to contribute enhancements, feel free to pull request.

 ---